 - Darn near everything that comes out of Grandmother Fa's mouth is hilarious (the arguably insensitive line mentioned above aside).

-Fa Zhao: "Please help Mulan impress the matchmaker today."
-(Cue the dog running in around him, chasing a bone tied to his head, chicken fed tied to his back and chickens fluttering into the temple... caused by Mulan.)
+Fa Zhou: "Please help Mulan impress the matchmaker today."
+(Cue Little Brotehr running in around him, chasing a bone tied to his head, chicken feed tied to his back and chickens fluttering into the temple... caused by Mulan.)
 "Please... please help her."

-- Mushu: (about seeing Mulan's war face) "Oh, I think my bunny slippers just ran for cover."
+- Mushu: (about seeing Mulan's attempt at a "war face," which looks more like she's about to do a spit-take) "Oh, I think my bunny slippers just ran for cover."

 - And Mulan with her mouth full of porridge, Mushu saying "then you gotta kick the other kid's butt" and Mulan saying with her mouth full "But I don't want to kick the other kid's butt."